 Proteinuria means elevated levels of protein in the urine.
-It is not a disease, but a sign of some kidney conditions.
+It is not a disease, but a sign that the kidneys are not correctly filtering blood, possibly due to a kidney condition.

 Several proteins may leak into urine, but albumin is the most likely.
 High levels of albumin, specifically, is called albuminuria.